taocpp/PEGTL/doc/Rules-and-Grammars.md

 3. and finally `bump()` to consume one `char` from the input if the two above conditions are satisfied.

 Note how the return value reflects the result of the checks, and how input is only consumed when the return value is `true`.
-The remainder of the program checks that all characters of `argv[ 1 ]` are equal to 0 when divided by 3.
+The remainder of the program checks that all characters of `argv[ 1 ]` have a value equal to 0 when divided by 3.

 ```c++
 using namespace tao::pegtl;